The University

 Program Support

 FSU offers nationally ranked online programs, distinguished faculty, and a renowned strength in the arts, humanities, and sciences.
-Program specialists support online learners from the perspective student's first inquiry through the final semester.
-For more information, visit the student-facing website at https://distance.fsu.edu; call (850) 644-4635 and ask for a program specialist; or submit an inquiry at https://distance.fsu.edu/contact.
+Academic program specialists support online learners from the prospective student's first inquiry through the final semester.
+They also assist departments who are building and offering distance learning courses in the Student Central course registration system.
+For more information, visit https://distance.fsu.edu.

 Online graduate offerings include the following, which can also be accessed at https://distance.fsu.edu/programs: